expo/expo/docs/pages/versions/unversioned/sdk/keep-awake.md

 ### `KeepAwake.activate(tag?: string)`

 Prevents screen from sleeping, until `deactivate` is called.
-If `tag` argument is used, sleep will be prevented until call deactivate with the same `tag` argument.
-For multiple `tags` used for activation, everyone must be deactivated in order to enable screen sleep.
+If `tag` argument is used, sleep will be prevented until `deactivate` call with the same `tag` argument.
+When using multiple `tags` for activation you'll have to deactivate every one in order to reenable screen sleep.

 #### Arguments